-December 31, 2019
+December 31, 2021

-NATURE OF OPERATIONS 1.
+1. NATURE OF OPERATIONS

-On January 22, 2007 Council, under the authority of section 204 of the Municipal Act, enacted a bylaw to designate the Main Street Business Improvement Area ("BIA").
+On January 22, 2007 the Corporation of the Town of Newmarket Council, under the authority of section 204 of the Municipal Act, enacted a bylaw to designate the Main Street Business Improvement Area ("BIA").
 The primary objective of the BIA is to promote the area as a business, shopping and entertainment area.